 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-Updated on Thursday, January 31, 2019
+Updated on Tuesday, January 5, 2021

 4 ways to find your account number

-Find it on your bank statement
+On your bank statement

 If you don’t have a check, you may find your account number on your monthly bank statement.
 Look at the top of the document for a series of numbers labeled “account number.”

-Find it through online banking
+Through online banking

-You also may look up your account number by signing into your online banking account via a mobile banking app or desktop computer.
+You may also look up your account number by signing into your online banking account via a mobile banking app or desktop computer.

 If you have a savings account and a checking account at the same bank, you likely will have two different account numbers — one for each account.
 It’s important to know which account you intend to use for a given transaction before looking for the account number.

-Call your bank
+By calling your bank